Photo by Gil C/Shutterstock (Licensed)

-Kickstarter’s biggest competitor is Indiegogo, a rival service with better terms but less publicity and coverage.
+One of Kickstarter’s biggest competitors is Indiegogo, a rival service with better terms but less publicity and coverage.
 When it comes to picking a crowdfunding site for your business plans, there are a few major things to consider.
-Kickstarter is the best-known crowdfunding site, so you may have an easier time getting coverage for your campaign using it.
+Kickstarter is the best-known business crowdfunding site, so you may have an easier time getting coverage for your campaign using it.
 Also, Kickstarter allows up to 50 levels of rewards to Indiegogo’s 20.
 If you’re looking to have the most options for your project’s backers, Kickstarter is the way to go.

 Indiegogo has a few advantages, however.
 First, it’s funding is flexible, so even if you don’t meet your goal, you can still collect whatever money you raise.
 When it comes time to process those payments, you can use either Stripe or Paypal, meaning you won’t have to set up a new account on Stripe if you already have Paypal.
 Also, it doesn’t use its proprietary video-hosting system, letting you use YouTube to better control your video options.
 The ability to collect money even if you don’t fully fund your project is the biggest advantage of using Indiegogo, but if you believe your product will sell itself, the larger userbase on Kickstarter can be worth the risk.

 Kickstarter has raised $3.2 billion for a reason.
 It’s a great platform that fills a dramatic need in the marketplace.
 Thousands of people have great ideas they can’t get funded.
 Kickstarter helps put those dreams within reach.
 Just make sure you do the math before you launch your project.